 It also means, in certain circumstances and presuming that you have consented, that we can ask your views on the services we offer and to enhance market research and promote our games and services.
 We also want our communications to be relevant to you so we'll use your information to personalise marketing or other notifications.

-If you close your account, we may need to archive some of your information for legal and regulatory reasons, and to continue to hold it for a number of years.
+We may need to archive certain information about you for legal and regulatory reasons, and to continue to hold it for a number of years after you stop playing National Lottery games and/or close your account.
 All personal information is held in accordance with the registration we have with the Information Commissioner's Office (ICO).
 We also take security very seriously, so while we hold your information we make sure it is safe.
 Find out more in the security section below.

 Sharing your information